sd2001/PotterHead/README.md

 Using mask we add both the Morphological transformations.
 Incorpoating the bitwise_AND feature we just add the background and the foreground together in a single frame and show it to the user.

-We also generate a soft copy of the avi video being produced in file using fourcc commands.
+We also write the .avi video to the local computer using fourcc commands.